The art of pitching 🎨

 When investors are listening to your pitch, they are looking for two very specific things: Return and risk.

 And they want to know how big the risk is that they will never get that - or any of their money back.
 The main risk factors they are looking for are product risks, market risks and execution risks.
 So focus on lowering all three.
+If you've done your business planning right, you will have your arguments right there.

 In other words your job is to dollar-excite them - then give them peace of mind about it.